omniprime/100-days-of-code/log.md

 **Today's Progress**: Another hour with the portfolio page and bootstrap

 **Thoughts:** I am having trouble trying to center images of different heights next to each other.
 I am not sure what is causing it yet.
 I think it may be because they are in an <ul> and that is making it follow certain rules.
 I might try and change those out for something else.

+### Day 18: January 20th, 2017

+**Today's Progress**: Worked on some JavaScript lessons on FCC.
+Started getting into the open ended questions to help me learn better.

+**Thoughts:** I broke my browser by forcing an infinite loop that I missed.
+Was kind of funny because I did not see why it was infinite at first.
+Realized my while statement could never finish because I kept raising the number I was trying to compair to.
+Got it fixed before the end of the hour.
+Overall felt kind of slow tonight because of some anxiety.